NKI-GCF/brcaness-classifier/README.md

 done < <(ls -1 *.fastq.gz | xargs -n 1 readlink | sed -r 's~/Samples_[^/]+/[^/]+$~~' | sort -u)
 ```

-## Configuration files
+## Configuration

-To resolve file(s) per sample a tab-separated file containing regular expression and sample basename can be added to the input or output directory, e.g.:
+To resolve file(s) per sample a tab-separated **files.txt** file containing regular expression and sample basename can be added to the input or output directory:
-**input/files.txt**

-### example
+### input/files.txt example
 ```
 .*5610_89_CF25885_.*.gz 5610_89_CF25885
 .*5610_8_CF13235_.*.gz  5610_8_CF13235
 ```

-If not present the provided /input directory will be queried for .fastq.gz files and output samplenames will consist of the the filename part before an index sequence 6 to 8bp in length.
+If not present the provided /input directory will be queried (recursively) for .fastq.gz files and output samplenames will consist of the the basename part before an index sequence 6 to 8bp in length.

 To adjust pipeline parameters, use docker run with --env PARAM=value or --env-file=**config.txt** in the docker run command.
 See env_options.txt for parameters, their defaults and allowed alternative settings (variables therein are assigned as in a [bash] shell - don't use whitespace)

-### example
+### config.txt example
 ```
 MEM=3G
 THREADS=4